 "Tea with us became more than idealization of the form of drinking; it is a religion of the art of life.
 The beverage grew to be an excuse for the worship of purity and refinement, a sacred function at which the host and guest joined to produce for that occasion the utmost beatitude of the mundane.
 The tearoom was an oasis in the dreary waste of existence where weary travelers could meet to drink tea from the common spring of art-appreciation. " -The Book of Tea by OKAKURA Kakuzo (1909)

 At a tea gathering one leaves behind the everyday world and enters an immaculate space where host and guest enjoy the subtle senses evoked by nature and the passing of time.
 Entering this space one usually is greeted by a scroll written by a Zen priest and a single flower moist with dew.
 A light meal is sometimes served and then thick and thin tea prepared along with Japanese sweets.
 The first serving of tea is koicha, fine quality matcha made thick by adding just enough water to make it flow.
 Koicha is always a more quiet and introspective part of a tea gathering where all the guests share a single bowl of tea.
-After the tea is drank the guests ask their host about some of the pieces selected for their enjoyment such as the flower vase, tea caddy and bamboo teascoop, etc. After this the host prepares usucha which is a more coarse type of matcha and often more bitter so it is made with more water and is whisked to a froth.
+After the tea is drank the guests ask their host about some of the pieces selected especially for them such as the flower vase, tea caddy and bamboo teascoop, etc. After this the host prepares usucha which is a younger type of matcha and often more bitter so it is made with more water and is whisked to a froth.
 For usucha the host makes each guest their own bowl of tea and now the mood changes to become lighter and more relaxed.
 While topics of worldly concerns are left outside, here the conversation often turns to more poetic, congenial and artful topics.
 There are many occasions which can be honored by the gathering of a few friends for tea.
 Each occasion is unrepeatable as it is inspired by events in our lives and the changing of seasons, the passage of time.
 While we sit in the tearoom we watch the light of the day change, the steam rise from the kettle and listen to the birds in the garden and the pouring of water from a moist bamboo ladle.
+In this way it is said tea and zen have the same taste.

-The aesthetic wabi is the root of Chanoyu.
-While many objects which possess the wabi aesthetic are easily discernible it is the feeling of wabi which is most difficult to convey.
+Wabi is the root of Chanoyu.
+While many objects which possess the wabi aesthetic are easily discernible it is the feeling, or way of life of wabi which is most difficult to convey.
 Wabi is a beauty that may seem superficially impoverished and unrefined.
 Internally, however, it stores a depth of richness and purity; ultimately a way of living and interacting with the world.
 Rikyu preferred this poem to express his feelings on wabi,

 To those who wait